 Dream House to limit the environmental impact of the building suggests the use of green roofs and exterior walls.
 This will contribute to reducing the building's energy requirements and emissions of carbon dioxide.

-The green roof is a concept of coverage that uses the earth lightened and plants, it helps to reduce the effect of heat island, which in the summer determines a temperature difference between rural areas and cities up to 6 °.
+The green roof is a roofing concept that uses lightened earth and plants, it helps to reduce the effect of thermal island, which in summer causes a temperature difference between rural areas and cities of up to 6 °.

-In Germany more than 10% of the roofs is destined to green and Berlin for example the city undertakes to pay the 60% of expenses related to roofs and to the treatment of rainwater.
+In Germany, more than 10% of the roofs are used for greenery and in Berlin, for example, the city bears 60% of the costs associated with the roofs and the rainwater treatment plant.

-The city of Tokyo requires that every building that takes up more than 929 square meters of land is covered with plants for 20% of its surface.
+The city of Tokyo requires that every building occupying more than 929 square meters of land is covered with plants for 20% of its surface.

-This type of roof improves the quality of housing and life, offering good sound insulation and a green oasis.
+This type of roof improves the quality of home and life, offering good sound insulation and a green oasis.